 Since 2013 we have been tracking Black-tailed Godwits on their annual migrations.
-You can follow their travels on this webpage.

 An overview of our Netherlands-based research on the demography of Black-tailed Godwits can be found on our Black-tailed Godwit project website of the University of Groningen (“De Grutto Monitor 2016 & 2018”).

 We also study Black-tailed Godwits in their non-breeding areas in southern Europe and Africa.

 Since 2006, each year in February a large Global Flyway Network tea [...]